simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-challenges-of-using-open-source-security-tools/index.en.md

 ### Transparency

 Another benefit of using open source security tools is **transparency**.
 Open source tools are often more transparent than proprietary tools because their source code is available for review.
-This allows organizations to assess the security of the tools they are using and identify any potential vulnerabilities or issues.
+This allows organizations to assess the security of the tools they're using and identify any potential vulnerabilities or issues.

 ## The Challenges of Using Open Source Security Tools